Here I am, hovering, flying, floating in the air. This is the foundation of all hand-balancing.

 - If you get good at these Air Baby Extensions, then you could step your game up and eventually hold a Static Air Baby, which is a move that breakdancers fly into for a moment when they are doing their thing.

 This is Cameron Shayne demonstrating the best float back ever.
 This is in REAL TIME (Read: not slowed down).
-That’s how much control this man has.
+That’s how much control he has.
 Control that I want to have one day.
-And one day I will because it’s a true show of strength.
+And one day I will because it’s a great demonstration of shoulder strength.

 Some tips about how to execute this: